eestrada/psyllium/README.md

 ## What is Psyllium?

-Psyllium is a library to make it easier to use Ruby Fibers for everyday programming.
+Psyllium is a library to make it easier to use auto-scheduled Ruby Fibers, block on their execution, and retrieve their final values.

 Ruby 3.0 introduced the Fiber Scheduler interface, making it easier to use Fibers for concurrent programming.
 However, native Thread objects still have several useful methods that Fibers do not have.

-The Psyllium library adds many of these methods to the builtin Fiber class such as `start`, `join`, `value`, and others to make it easier to replace Thread usage with Fiber usage, or to mix and match Thread and Fiber usage without concern for which concurrency primitive is being used.

-Assuming that a Fiber Scheduler is set, Psyllium Fibers can be used in ways similar to Threads, with a similar interface, and with the added benefit of much lower memory usage compared to native Threads.

-## Why Psyllium?

-Psyllium makes it easier to use auto-scheduled fibers, block on their execution, and retrieve their final values.

 By default, the Fiber interface centers around two types of usage: